2025 Sabah state election

-The 2025 Sabah state election, formally the 17th Sabah general election, is an election scheduled to be held on 29 November 2025.
-(Note: The Election Commission of Malaysia officially used the term PRU Sabah 2025 to denote the state-level electoral process in Sabah.
-In English, this is translated as the 2025 Sabah General Election.)
-This election will determine the 17th Sabah State Legislative Assembly.
-All 73 seats will be up for contest, no constituencies are added or removed in a redistribution.
+The 2025 Sabah state election, formally the 17th Sabah general election, (Note: The Election Commission of Malaysia officially used the term PRU Sabah 2025 to denote the state-level electoral process in Sabah.
+In English, this is translated as the 2025 Sabah General Election.) was held on 29 November 2025.
+All 73 seats were contested to elect members of 17th Sabah State Legislative Assembly.
+No constituencies were added or removed in a redistribution from the previous election.